tdda/tdda/doc/source/tdda.serial.md

 1. ISO8601

-ISO8601 is the most widely understood, unproblematical format for dates and times and is recommended for new data and date written.
+ISO8601 is the most widely understood, unproblematical format for dates and times and is recommended for new data written with dates and datetimes.

 This can be specified in tdda serial as follows.